 To help get you started, think of noun and verb phrases that describe what the script does, what it operates on, and what it produces.
 In our case, we might start with a list such as: web logs, geoscope, classify, report, source address, and client.
-Also think "Trie" is pronounced "try" and is short for "retrieval"

-about what the script is not, so as to avoid confusion: its input is web logs, not IP addresses.
+Also think about what the script is not, so as to avoid confusion: its input is web logs, not IP addresses.